Time is elastic.

 When I wrote of the fluidity of time, I should instead have recognized its elasticity.

 It’s a relatively simple equation: a year divided by the sum of total years lived will provide a percentage of perception.
-To a sixty-five-year-old man, a year is a mere 1 and 1/2% of a life lived.
+To a sixty-five-year-old man, a year is 1 and 1/2% of a life lived.
 For him, a mere twelve months fly by.
 But to that man’s five-year-old grandson, that same year is 20% of the child’s entire life.
 For that boy, summer seems an eternity away.

 At the beginning of a new year, time seems so pressing.
 There’s an increased weight to the present.
 Yet none of us are prescient, and all of us wait.
 If only time could be sped up.
 Run backward.
 Paused.
 Played back again.
 Is that memory?